code-dot-org/code-dot-org/README.md

 Welcome!
 You've found the source code for [the Code.org website](https://code.org/) and [the Code Studio platform](https://studio.code.org/).
 Code.org is a non-profit dedicated to expanding access to computer science education.
 You can read more about our efforts at [code.org/about](https://code.org/about).

-## Quick Start
+## Quick start

 1. Follow our [setup guide](./SETUP.md) to configure your workstation.
 2. `rake build` to build the application.
 3. `bin/dashboard-server` to launch the development server.
 4. Open your browser to [http://localhost-studio.code.org:3000/](http://localhost-studio.code.org:3000/).

-## Want to help?
+## How to help

 Wondering where to start?
 See our [contribution guidelines](CONTRIBUTING.md).

 ## What's in this repo?
-We know our repository can be overwhelming.
 Here's a quick overview of the major landmarks:

 ### [dashboard](./dashboard)